Embracing What Is Changes Everything

 Shame and the self-hatred that comes with it are pervasive in our culture, the sense that we are somehow flawed, defective, and always in need of improvement.

 Our society is obsessed with self-improvement, the relentless impulse to make ourselves into a better version of ourselves.
 We wear self-improvement like a badge of honor, a declaration of who we are.
-Amending all our weaknesses and fixing all our flaws would satisfy and fulfill us once and for all.
+Surely, amending our weaknesses and fixing our flaws would satisfy us once and for all.

-We compare ourselves to others and need to be better than them.
+We compare ourselves to others and feel the need to be better than them.

 Somehow, through it all, we think everyone else has everything figured out except us.
 We grin on the outside with grim determination on the inside.

 “Absence of self-acceptance has brought me the darkest pain I have ever experienced” -– Elizabeth Gilbert

 Of course, inspiring stories are beautiful.
 They stimulate our thinking, inform our dreams, and motivate us to explore possibilities.
 And there’s nothing wrong with looking after our lives and wellbeing.
 This is all part of the natural flow of life.
 But such ideals can quickly become oppressive, exacerbating our personalities' more judgmental and self-critical aspects.

 In ancient times, we had to atone for our sins.
 Today, we have to compensate for our shortcomings.